-Celebrating twenty-fifth its anniversary, The Hydrographic Society of America hosted the U.S. Hydro Conference in San Diego, California.
-Over 350 delegates and fifty exhibitors were provided a program of cutting edge technology, topics of interest to hydrographers and opportunities to rekindle old friendships or make an important sale.
+Celebrating its twenty-fifth The Hydrographic anniversary, Society of America hosted the U.S. Hydro Conference in San Diego, California.
+Over 350 delegates and fifty exhibitors were provided a cutting program of edge technology, topics of interest to hydrographers and opportunities to rekindle old friendships or make an important sale.
 This biennial conference continues to spotlight the innovation emerging from the three North American Universities offering advanced education in